Count of Ourém

 Count of Ourém (in Portuguese Conde de Ourém) is a Portuguese title granted in 1370 by King Fernando I of Portugal, to Dom João Afonso Telo, uncle of Queen Leonor Teles.
 Later he also became the fourth Count of Barcelos.

-The title subsequently passed to Juan Fernández Andeiro (a Galician noble, lover of the Queen), but when King John I of Portugal seized the throne, his Constable, Nuno Álvares Pereira, inherited it.
+The title subsequently passed to João Fernandes Andeiro (a Galician noble and lover of Queen Leonor), who was killed by the future John I of Portugal (at that time the Grand Master of the Military Order of Aviz).
+When John seized the throne, he bestowed the title on his Constable, Nuno Álvares Pereira.

 When the Constable's daughter married the first Duke of Braganza, Count of Ourém became a subsidiary title of the House of Braganza.

 In 1483, Fernando II, third Duke of Bragança, was condemned for treason by order of king John II of Portugal.
 The House of Braganza estates were confiscated and the Condado of Ourém was granted to Pedro de Menezes, 1st Count of Vila Real, grandson of João Afonso Telo, 1st Count of Ourém.

-When king Manuel I inherited the Portuguese throne, he restored the Braganzas with all their previous honours, and from then on the County of Ourém was included in the Braganzas’ assets.
+When king Manuel I inherited the Portuguese throne, he restored the Braganzas with all their previous honours, and from then on the County of Ourém was included in the Braganzas' assets.